Coachhouse (the), Durhamhill

 Another building houses the laundry with extensive drying facilities, secure storage for equipment or motorcycles, extra freezer & sink.
 Cyclists, walkers, fishermen, hikers & motorcyclists particularly appreciate these facilities.The Scottish Junior Cycling team uses the accommodation regularly for their weekend training.

-It feels as if the surrounding countryside is all your own to explore, as it is still undiscovered by the tourism industry.
+It feels as if the Galloway countryside is all your own to explore, as it is still relatively undiscovered by tourists.
 Outdoor activities are numerous, including watersports, fishing, hiking, several golf courses, the famous 7-Stanes Mountain Bike trails and Laggan outdoors with the longest zip-wire in Scotland.

 Along with many other activities & places to visit, children can visit the Chocolate Factory, ring a bell for the ferryman to row them to Threave Castle and peer into the scary dungeon, visit Mabie Farm Park, feed our friendly llamas and hens & take Lettie the llama for a walk, help collect eggs & pick vegetables in season, Alan offers motorcycle sidecar trips to people of any age.